dbt-labs/docs.getdbt.com/website/blog/2021-11-22-sql-surrogate-keys.md

 #### Surrogate keys in Postgres

-Postgres’ `concat` function ignores nulls, which saves you from having to wrap each column in a `coalesce` function to default nulls to a different value (at the risk of running afoul of identical keys for differing inputs).
+Postgres’ `concat` function ignores nulls, which saves you from having to wrap each column in a `coalesce` function to default nulls to a different value (but this has the same drawback shown in the table above, where you can get the same key from different inputs).

 If you used `||` instead of `concat`, one _null_ column would cause the entire statement would return a null, breaking your concatenation.